 (Asset Limited, Income Constrained, Employed)

 With the cost of living higher than what most wages pay, ALICE families work hard and earn above the Federal Poverty Level (FPL), but do not earn enough to afford a basic household budget consisting of

-- > housing,
+- housing, >

-- > child care,
+- child care, >

-- > food,
+- food, >

-- > transportation and
+- transportation and >

-- > health care.
+- health care. >

-In Charlotte County 34% of households\ fall into the category of ALICE, while another 11% of Charlotte County households live at Federal Poverty Level, meaning that close to half (45%) are struggling to meet basic needs. \Approximately 33,816 ALICE families
+In Charlotte County 34% of households fall into the category of ALICE, while another 11% of Charlotte County households live at Federal Poverty Level, meaning that close to half (45%) are struggling to meet basic needs.

+Approximately 33,816 ALICE families

-How has the number of struggling households changed over time?
+Children add significant Threshold How has the number of struggling households changed over time?
 The number of households below the ALICE Threshold fluctuates throughout the year.
 Households move in and out of poverty and ALICE as their circumstances worsen or improve.
 The general trend has been a flat recovery since 2010, the end of the Great Recession.
 In many locations, the cost of basics has increased more than wages leading to an increase in the number of ALICE households.
-How many families with children are struggling?
-Children add significant expense to a family budget, so it is not surprising that many families with children live below the ALICE Threshold.
-Though more families are headed by married parents, those with a single parent are more likely to have income below the ALICE Threshold.

 What are the differences in ALICE households by age?

 There are ALICE households in every age bracket.
 The youngest group (people under 25) is more likely to be in poverty, and both the youngest and the oldest (people 65 and older) are more likely to be ALICE.
 Our Work